 Carolyn is a registered nurse with clinical experience and post graduate certificates in Spinal Injuries and Emergency Nursing.
 She has also worked in general practice and as a medical researcher and advisor in the television industry.
 She joined the University of Technology in 2007 to begin working as a clinical facilitator.
 In 2010 she combined hospital based clinical facilitation with working in the university clinical simulation environment.
 Carolyn was intimately involved in the design and development of two clinical laboratory and simulation facility building upgrade projects.
 During this time, the UTS Faculty of Health clinical laboratories were transformed into state of the art facilities that are able to provide cutting edge technology with unrivaled authentic learning experiences within 17 discrete clinical laboratory spaces.

-Carolyn’s interfaculty partnerships include the Faculty of Science and the Graduate School of Health Pharmacy and Physiotherapy to provide simulated learning experiences for their student cohorts and to produce quality learning and teaching focused research.
+Carolyn’s interfaculty partnerships include the Faculty of Science, Faculty of Engineering and IT, and the Connected Intelligence Centre to provide simulated learning experiences for their student cohorts and to produce quality learning and teaching focused research.

 2018 Lucas C., Power T., Hayes C. & Ferguson C. UTS Learning and Teaching citaiton: two heads are better than one' - Development, Implementation and Sustainability of a Novel Teaching and Learning Model (RIPE: Reflective lnterprofessional Education Model) to enhance Collaboration. ($1000)